Today, we have two AI professionals in the building.

 - Invent Your Own Computer Games with Python

 Godson: What/who influenced you to first start writing Python books for kids?

 Al Sweigart: Many of my books were influenced by old Byte magazine and other books from the 80s that taught programming by listing the source code for small games.
 That’s the format that really helped me not just learn the syntax of programming languages but also what complete programs look like.

 Godson: Can you narrate your experience with BASIC programming language?

-Al Sweigart: I did get started with BASIC like a lot of programmers of my generation.
+Al Sweigart: I started with BASIC programming language as a lot of programmers of my generation.
 I mostly worked with Qbasic.